patrcoff/isecapipy/CONTRIBUTIONS.md

  pre-commit run --all-files
  ```

-### Windows Users Extra Requirements
+### ~~Windows Users Extra Requirements~~

-On Windows, as bash is not installed natively, you may need to add your git/git bash Programs folder to your PATH environment variable for the scripts called by pre-commit to run.
+~~On Windows, as bash is not installed natively, you may need to add your git/git bash Programs folder to your PATH environment variable for the scripts called by pre-commit to run.~~

-The scripts start with the standard #!/usr/bin/sh 'shebang' line to tell the interpreter what program to use to run the scripts.
+~~The scripts start with the standard #!/usr/bin/sh 'shebang' line to tell the interpreter what program to use to run the scripts.~~

-Windows doesn't normally use these lines however your implimentation of git should, but for it to run properly, the location containing the /usr directory needs to be on PATH.
+~~Windows doesn't normally use these lines however your implimentation of git should, but for it to run properly, the location containing the /usr directory needs to be on PATH.~~

-For regular Git for Windows / Git Bash, this would normally be found at "C:\Program Files\Git" for modern 64 bit installs.
+~~For regular Git for Windows / Git Bash, this would normally be found at "C:\Program Files\Git" for modern 64 bit installs.~~

-Add this to Path to ensure the pre-commit hooks run successfully.
+~~Add this to Path to ensure the pre-commit hooks run successfully.~~

+Now using #!/usr/bin/env sh - I'm not sure how this syntax works cross platform and sh didn't but I think it's handled internally by git and not Windows, I would need to remove the PATH value though to verify this still works then.
+TBC.

  ## Help Us Improve This Documentation